Buddhist Skull Cups

 The weapon slays demonic enemies, and the cup is the oblation vessel in which the blood and organs are collected as the deity's sustenance.
 Descriptions of the contents of a wrathful deity's kapala include warm human blood, blood and brains, blood and intestines, human flesh and fat, the heart or the heart and lungs of an enemy, the heart of Mara and the blood of Rudra.

-Less often, non-wrathful Buddhist deities are depicted with a skull cup, which holds less violent contents.
+Less often, non-wrathful Buddhist deities are depicted with a skull cup holding less violent contents.
 Padmasambhava, for example, holds a skull cup described as an ocean of nectar, in which floats a longevity vase.

 Ritual skull cups are traditionally formed from a human skull that has been cut into shape, lined with a metal rim and ornamented.
 Many skull cups are simply made out of a precious metal in the form of a cranium.
 They are usually elaborately decorated with artistic designs and Buddhist symbols like lotuses and vajras.
 Many are fitted with ornamented lids and have feet or a separate base in the form of human skulls.